 He is older and may be part of the Chinese highest income group.
-The main difference here is the fact that these kind of tourists want to delve in the foreign culture by visiting specific local places, tasting local products such as wine or cheese, and gain further insights.
+The main difference here is the fact that this kind of tourist wants to delve into the foreign culture by visiting specific local places, tasting local products such as wine or cheese, and gaining further insights.

 The third profile is the “dreamer”.

-All of these profiles are still strongly linked to basic Chinese culture norms such as the
+All of these profiles are still strongly linked to basic Chinese cultural norms such as the

 Importance of the Face « mian zi », and how do others perceive them.
 They don’t hesitate to share their experiences and pictures on their Chinese social media account.